hakimjazuli/atlaAS/README.md

 this library assumes you are familiar with:

 -   php psr-4 auto-loading, using composer;
--   php OOP syntax(for extending, and using our helper classes in general);
+-   php OOP(for extending, and using our helper classes in general, also **atlaAS** uses little abstraction, and not neccesarily a _battery-included_ library, so you have to have good underlying php OOP in generals);

 ## how to initialize